Formatting signatures¶

-This theme provides two alternative ways to automatically format/indent API documentation signatures.
+This theme supports three alternative ways to automatically format/indent API documentation signatures.

 It is controlled by the following object description options: